 We are on the cusp of the biggest transition of wealth and assets.
 While it makes sense to support and pay attention to the rising generation it’s clear that it’s in everyone’s best interest to ensure exiting leaders have the guidance and support necessary to make their next stage of life exciting and engaging.

 Russel Baskin has been working with families and advisors in a variety of capacities for the past 15 years.
 She brings a human development background and a passion for family enterprise to her coaching, consulting, and education work.
 Before joining Trella, she was the National Director of Education and Programming for Family Enterprise Canada.
-Russel brings grace and compassion to her work understanding the interconnected relationship between the needs of the individual and the well-being of the family.
-A creative thinker and direct communicator Russel is committed to success and excellence of all her clients.
+Russel has persistently prioritized the development and implementation of insightful, comprehensive education opportunities to guide individuals, families, and their advisors to make better decisions, gain clarity and think strategically.

-Learn more about Russel and the rest of the Trella team on our About Us page.
+Learn more about Russel and the rest of the Trella team on our About page.